Most truckers are not aware of some of the checks performed at DOT roadside inspections.

 The purpose of walking up to the truck with the door open, is so the officer can look at the inside of the cab, especially on the floor of the truck.

 The officer is actually doing a ‘sniff test’ for drugs and alcohol as soon as the door is opened. as well as looking for anything else incriminating on the floor.
-He looks for anything from an empty beer can to tiny round burn marks on the carpet or seats, burns from marijuana seeds.
+He looks for anything from an empty beer can to tiny burns on the carpet or seats, burns from marijuana seeds.

 Very small round burn marks in the carpet or upholstery are different from those left from cigarettes.
 The DOT officer can tell the difference between the two substances.
 Detection of these marks could give them probable cause to look in the cab for drugs.
 If the driver refuses, the DOT can call the state troopers and the truck would be searched in their presence.